fermyon/developer/content/spin/kubernetes.md

 handler: "spin"
 ```

-Then register the runtime class with the cluster
+Then register the runtime class with the cluster:

 <!-- @selectiveCpy -->